yunru111/comp90024_team10/fission/README.md

 - ElasticSearch is installed (see [here](../installation/README.md#elasticsearch))
 - Fission CLI is installed on the client (see [here](../installation/README.md#fission-client))
 - Fission is installed on the cluster (see [here](../installation/README.md#fission))
+- Docker 24.x installed on your laptop (optional, only if you want to build a custom Fission environment
+- [DockerHub account](https://hub.docker.com/)  (optional, only if you want to build a custom Fission environment

 > Note: the code used here is for didactic purposes only.
 It has no error handling, no testing, and is not production-ready.